rustwasm/wasm-pack/docs/src/tutorials/npm-browser-packages/getting-started/manual-setup.md

 }
 ```

 And that's it!
-We'll talk about what this code does in the [Tutorial], which you are all
+We'll talk about what this code does in the [Tutorials], which you are all
 setup for now.
 Happy `wasm-pack`ing!

-[Tutorial]: ../tutorial/index.html
+[Tutorials]: ../tutorials/index.html